infherny/WhiteBoard/README.md

 # WhiteBoard

-Example hot to use :
+Example how to use :

 ./white_board.py circuit.jpeg circuit.png